 Outdoor showers have long been seen as a luxurious feature of a garden or a relaxing fixture for an outdoor area.
 It’s popularity has become accepted for practical reasons.
 It’s a great way to rinse off chlorine from the pool or sand when coming off the beach.
 It can also serve as a good way to cool down after gardening work.
 Mowing, trimming and hedging can bring unwanted clippings into the home.
 Having a quick rinse under an outdoor shower can prevent garden matter making it’s way into your home.

 Tropical locations are the ideal setting for an outdoor shower, as the temperature is warm outside and plant life can offer privacy.
-But it’s not uncommon to see outdoor showers installed in areas where it can get quite cold like Melbourne and Sydney.
+But it’s not uncommon to see outdoor showers installed in areas like Melbourne and Sydney where the temperatures can plummet.
+Often a heatwave can make an outdoor shower a refreshing relief.

 There are plumbing considerations before you decide to add an outdoor shower to your garden.
 It’s presumed that the water can drain away with clever landscaping and paving, but in Australia, each council will have their own plumbing stipulations on how an outdoor shower should be installed.